Scheer

 The structure of the checks is also defined in MaRisk.
 In particular, this involves checking compliance with the requirements from the agreed division of powers.
 This can involve the dual-control principle, for example.
 The exact designs of the checks should correspond to and satisfy the processes in the real estate business in any case.

-Learning nugget: Real estate business in the framework of the 7th amendment to MaRisk
+Learning Nugget: Real Estate Business in the Framework of the 7th Amendment to Marisk

 In short, the 7th amendment to MaRisk will introduce new regulations for the real estate business of financial institutions, along with other aspects.
 The regulations are based on those for the credit approval process and aim to establish suitable framework conditions to optimize the risk structure of real estate investments.